mithgil/csif/README.md

 ### Javascript Integration by Node Addon

+Compiling the c code to a node addon will enable JS applications call c sif parsing with intrinsic C performance, but some details need to be considered

 Here, I had attempted to integrate C sif parser into a web/desktop application by several methods:
 - children process to output JSON
 - node addon to process data